How to Verify a Quantum Computation: Quantum-prover interactive proof system

 Here, we show how the $\rgate$ is performed on encrypted data.
-This is accomplished using an auxiliary qubits, as well as classical interaction.
-For the computation run, we use a combination of a protocol inspired from~\cite{QCED,Bro15}, as well as fault-tolerant quantum computation~\cite{FTQC} (see also~\cite{BJ15}).
-This is given in Figure~\ref{fig:R-gate-computation}.
+This is accomplished using an auxiliary qubit, as well as classical interaction.
+For the computation run, we use a combination of a protocol inspired from~\cite{FBS+14,Bro15}, as well as fault-tolerant quantum computation~\cite{BMP+00} (see also~\cite{BJ15}).
+This is given in \expref{Figure}{fig:R-gate-computation}.
 In the case of an $\xgate$ and $\zgate$ test runs, as usual, we want the identity map to be applied.
-This is done as in Figures~\ref{fig:R-gate-X-test} and~\ref{fig:R-gate-Z-test}, respectively.
-Correctness of Figure~\ref{fig:R-gate-computation} is proven in Section~\ref{sec:correctness-R-gate}.
-Note that we show in Section~\ref{section:resources-T-gate} that the set of auxiliary quantum states required by the verifier can be reduced via a simple re-labelling, in order to match the resources requires in Theorem~\ref{thm:main-QPIP}.
+This is done as in \expref{Figures}{fig:R-gate-X-test} and~\ref{fig:R-gate-Z-test}, respectively.
+Correctness of \expref{Figures}{fig:R-gate-computation}--\ref{fig:R-gate-Z-test} is proven in \expref{Section}{sec:correctness-R-gate}.
+Note that we show in \expref{Section}{section:resources-T-gate} that the set of auxiliary quantum states required by the verifier can be reduced via a simple re-labeling, in order to match the resources required in \expref{Theorem}{thm:main-QPIP}.

 Also, note that in this work, we have slightly sacrificed efficiency for clarity in the proof, namely that we could have defined a $\pgate$-gadget using one simple auxiliary qubit instead of two auxiliary qubits that are used by implementing the $\pgate$ as $\rgate^2$.
-Furthermore, we suspect that the $P^y$ gate is unnecessary in Figure~\ref{fig:R-gate-computation} and thus that we can simplify the set $\mathcal{S}$ (however, the proof in this case appears to be more elaborate, so once more we choose clarity of the proof over efficiency).
+Furthermore, we suspect that the $P^y$ gate is unnecessary in \expref{Figure}{fig:R-gate-computation} and thus that we can simplify the set $\mathcal{S}$ (however, the proof in this case appears to be more elaborate, so once more we choose clarity of the proof over efficiency).